saucelabs/elemental-next/frontend/tips/22-locator-strategy/_ruby.md

----
-language: ruby
-level: 1
-hide_sidebar: true
-publish_date: 2013-10-22
-last_update:
-  date: 2023-02-22
----

-## A Solution

-While each locator strategy serves its purpose there is one approach that is better.
-It is one that is cross-browser performant, simpler to maintain, and powerful -- that's CSS Selectors.

 ## Example 1

 With the markup below (taken from [here](http://the-internet.herokuapp.com/download)) we can demonstrate grabbing the first link from a series of links with varying degrees of precision via CSS Selectors.